 On March 8, 2020, Governor Kate Brown declared a state of emergency due to the COVID-19 outbreak in Oregon.
 The Governor has subsequently extended Executive Order 20-03 and the COVID-19 state of emergency five times, each time finding that the virus continued to threaten public health and safety.
 On February 25, 2021, Governor Brown again extended the state of emergency for an additional 60 days, through May 2, 2021.

 On March 22, 2020, the City of Lake Oswego declared a local state of emergency as a result of COVID-19 (novel coronavirus).
 Although the pandemic continues, the declaration is no longer in effect.
 The City continues to follow all state guidelines.

 For specific service information, check Department pages.

 Adult Community Center

 - The Adult Community Center building is closed.
-All programs and classes are canceled.
+All in-person programs and classes are canceled.

 - Meals on Wheels service will continue.

 - The Building and Planning Department, including the Permit Center, is open.
 Staff are also available to assist permit customers via phone and email during regular Permit Center hours for each department.